The legendary Frog Fractions is now on Steam in remastered 4k

 If you've never played it or never heard of it, I profoundly encourage you to go ahead and check out the game on Steam before I spoil it in the next paragraph.
 If you're the kind of person who needs additional convincing and/or context, read on.

-Frog Fractions is in truth an absurd trip through multivaried game mechanics and the very idea of what a game is and how a game changes as you play it.
+Frog Fractions is in truth an absurd trip through multivaried game mechanics and the very idea of what a game is and how it can change as you play.
 It's delightful to experience.
 Designer James Crawford made the game as a joke to play on his friends, but it's really much more than that.
-It released in 2012 to little acclaim, but when people started to figure out that there was a deep and fascinating strangeness to the journey of playing, it caught on big.
+It released in 2012 to little acclaim, but when people started to figure out the deep and fascinating strangeness to the journey of playing, it caught on big.
 The enjoyment of it is somewhat lessened if you know what's coming, but not by much I'd say.

 The Kickstarted sequel, Frog Fractions 2, became a meme unto itself because of an elaborate ARG.
 "Is this Frog Fractions 2?" was the reaction to any strange, new, or unknown game release.
 Once you've had some time with it, go and read up on Frog Fractions 2—which we called "gaming's greatest mystery"—then... go and play Frog Fractions 2.